dedis/cothority/conode/README.md

 ```

 As we will see later during the configuration phase, we will have to advertise
-this configuration in the `public.toml` configuration file with the `Url` field.
+this configuration in the `public.toml` configuration file with the `URL` field.
-In this case, the configuration would be `Url ="https://excellent.example.com"`
+In this case, the configuration would be `URL ="https://excellent.example.com"`
-for Apache and `Url = "example.com/conode"` for Nginx.
+for Apache and `URL = "example.com/conode"` for Nginx.
 More on that later.

 ## Configuration setup